hutamy/go-invoice/README.md

-# 🧾 Invoice Generator
+# 🧾 Go Invoice

-An open-source, full-stack web application for freelancers and small businesses to generate, manage, and share invoices with ease.
+A full-stack web application for freelancers and small businesses to generate, manage, and share invoices with ease.

 ## Features